 Double Dip.
 You can not gain a aptitude or special trait more than once, unless specified otherwise.
 As an example, if your attack inflicts direct damage and another ability would also grant your attack the power to inflict direct damage you only gain the trait once.
-There is no double down or increasing of an aptitude in this fashion.
+There is no double down or increasing of an aptitude in this type of fashion.

 Variant Rules.
 Variant rules are optional rules that a ARC might use during a game or campaign.
 These optional rule provide different and unique ways to use and play the DBU system.
 Variant rules are only used when your ARC says, otherwise you will ignore any rule changes they might apply.
-Variant rules can be highly volatile and might be unstable to the game or campaign and should be used wisely by your ARC and gaming group.
+Variant rules can be highly volatile and might be unstable to the game or a campaign and should be used wisely by your ARC and gaming group.

 Abbreviations.
 The Dragon Ball Universe game uses some standard abbreviations for cross-referencing purposes, such as AG which means the Agility attribute, or PE which means Personality attribute.
 You will find these types of abbreviations throughout the rules.

 |Scale of Power.
 Within the television show, some characters wield incredible and extortionary abilities.
 Many of these abilities, powers and even the species themselves eclipse other, weaker characters.
 To recreate and capture the essence of the source material while keeping the game balanced, we had to take certain creative freedoms to separate plot, personal story, head-cannon, and mechanics.
 We simply didn’t attempt to bring the show and its cast to the tabletop, we brought the source material’s theme, essence, and concepts to the tabletop|

 Get ready to play!
 Now that you know the core concepts, read the core rules page that covers the general rules for the DBU engine.

 This website contains everything you need play.
 Explore the pages, read about each species and their traits – discover how to play the game and what kind of character you might like to make.

 What You’ll Need To Play.
 Here’s what you’ll need to start playing the Dragon Ball Universe role-playing game: